 H-1B Period of Stay

 Initial H-1B petitions may be approved for up to three years, with subsequent extensions for up to another three years.
 Typically, the H-1B worker's total period of admission may not exceed six years, with exceptions available to some H-1B holders, including beneficiaries of pending labor certification applications or employment-based immigrant petitions.

 The process to get an H-1B visa can be confusing, and what may seem like small filing errors could delay you or your employees' ability to work in the U.S. for an extended period of time.

-The experienced immigration lawyers at Moon Law Office near Syracuse, NY, and Buffalo, NY have helped employees and employers with the H-1B visa process for many years.
+As an experienced business immigration lawyer, Anna Putintseva, Esq., has helped employers and employees with the H-1B visa process for many years.
 Schedule a consultation today.

 Get Working.
 Get A Consultation.

 Immigration requirements change frequently, and complying with the immigration process can be confusing.
 Mistakes could hinder your professional goals for years.